Skip to content

 • Data-driven matching will work for robust conversion objectives

-• We’ve built global custom audiences of Gay, Lesbian, Bisexual, and Trans individuals that can be segmented by gender, orientation, interests, and used by our clients on social media (including Meta), search, and display advertising campaigns.
+• We’ve created the first and largest ever global audiences of Gay, Lesbian, Bisexual, and Trans individuals that can be segmented by gender, orientation, interests, and used by our clients on social media (including Meta), search, and display advertising campaigns.